Legal Retrieval for Public Defenders: The OPD Resource Library and the PD Retrieval Dataset

-The NJ BriefBank is a retrieval system that enables defenders to search across the office’s internal corpus of appellate briefs, directives, and guidelines to locate relevant passages for new cases.
+The Resource Library is a retrieval system that enables defenders to search across the office’s internal corpus of appellate briefs, directives, and guidelines to locate relevant passages for new cases.
 The primary goal of the system is to make the collective institutional knowledge of the office, including arguments, citations, and legal reasoning, accessible within seconds.
 This corpus consists of 2896 briefs spanning the last 25 years, 168 internal documents and 351 public directives.
-We automatically split these into 140K unique paragraphs using LLM-based semantic segmentation \cite{smith2024evaluating}.
+We automatically split these into 140K unique paragraphs using LLM-based semantic segmentation \citep{smith2024evaluating}.

-When a user submits a query, the BriefBank retrieves relevant paragraphs and presents them alongside contextual metadata (such as brief title and filing date).
+When a user submits a query, the Library retrieves relevant paragraphs and presents them alongside contextual metadata (such as title and filing date).
 Each retrieved passage is accompanied by an LLM-generated summary of the legal issue and case facts to help users decide which returned briefs warrant closer inspection.
 Importantly, generation is only used to summarize existing content and help defenders quickly decide whether a brief might be relevant, not to create new arguments or citations, preserving factual reliability.

-The system prioritizes recent briefs, as newer materials are more useful.
-Search results are thus sorted by recency.
-Future versions may incorporate instruction-following rerankers that also account for other metadata, for example whether a brief contributed to a successful outcome for a client.

-Over three evaluation rounds during development, experienced public defenders have submitted 194 queries to the BriefBank.
-After each submitted query, they could provide detailed feedback: binary search result annotation (relevant or irrelevant) for up to five retrieved paragraphs, and additional freeform textual feedback.
+Over three evaluation rounds, experienced defenders submitted 194 queries to the tool.
+For each query, they provided detailed feedback: binary search result annotation (relevant or irrelevant) for up to five retrieved paragraphs, and additional freeform textual feedback.
 They annotated 85.6\% of all returned paragraphs, from which 66\% were annotated as being relevant for public defense work.
-Moreover, they provided textual feedback for 55.2\% of the queries, which further contextualize the search results.
+Moreover, they provided textual feedback for 55.2\% of the queries, which further contextualize the annotations and search results.